 WELCOME TO THE WORLD OF GLIDING

-To fly as free as a bird, high above the surface of the earth is a beautiful experience.
+To fly as free as a bird, high above the surface of the earth - that is a beautiful experience.
 Everyday all around the world new glider pilots become mesmerized by the game of slowly gliding down and then gaining height again by circling upwards in rising air.
 Often it is hard work finding this rising air and making the correct circles to get the best climb.
 Not having an engine demands that you keep looking for solar energy to stay in the air.
 On other days, when it is exceptionally fine gliding weather, you’ll easily find lots of rising air, indicated by cumulus clouds.
 Racing from one cloud to the next you are able to cover great distances.
 On those days you know that flying gliders is the best hobby there is.

 Gliding is a team sport.
 You cannot learn it from a book or a flight simulator.
 You need to be in the front seat of a two-seater glider with your instructor in the back.
 Before each flight your instructor will brief you what the exercises are for this particular flight.
 During the flight he or she will then first demonstrate each exercise before it’s your turn to try.
 And after each flight there will be a debriefing, in which your instructor points out what you did well and what your goals for the next flight are.